-- (a) PruLink Emerging Market Income Bond Fund; and - (b) PruLink Greater China Fund
+- (a) PRULink Emerging Market Income Bond Fund; - (b) PRULink Greater China Fund; and - (c) PRULink Global Multi-Asset Income Fund.

 The above funds are to be collectively referred to in this Fund Information Booklet as the "Funds" and each a "Fund".
 Each Fund has its own investment objective and risks.